neilg63/aspect360/README.md

   println!("The first match is {}º from the target aspect of {}º", first_match.unwrap().divergence(), first_match.unwrap().target());
   // prints: The first match is 4.968955571428566º from the target aspect of 51.42857142857143º

-  // However, this best match is sextile and not septile, which would have been matched first let best_aspect_match = angle_1.find_best_aspect(&angle_2, &targets);
+  // However, the best match is sextile and not septile, which would have been matched first let best_aspect_match = angle_1.find_best_aspect(&angle_2, &targets);
   // Yields a sextile